 If you want to see everyone at the same time, we’ve got you covered.
 In this article, we’ll cover a few methods to see everyone at the same time in Google Meet.

 At one time, Google Meet did not let us see every attendee at one time.
 But now, you can on the web browser.
 Here’s what you need to do:

 - Join your meeting.

-- Click on the three-dot icon in the lower right-hand corner.
+- Click on the three-dot icon in the bottom of the screen.